 If we keep this metaphor in mind, we see the general population being akin to a community of cells who, together, form an efficient and productive society.
 If we consider conflict and conflict-provoking ideologies as Cancer-cells- we can start to see that malignancies caused by Cancer do- indeed- model malignancies in a society which cause and exacerbate conflicts, eventually leading to failure of societies (or death of the cancer sufferer) without treatment.

 The foreign policy surgeons (much like their medical counterparts) try to extract malignancies (such as a dictator, or a regime) but if the idea has spread?
 Then the system may still fail.
 It does not take a great deal of imagination to apply this paradigm to our current “War on Terror” which creates a continuous stream of geographically diverse conflicts (malignancies) regardless of all the interventions (surgeries) which take place.

 How Do We Cure a War?

 Cancer and conflict have another commonality.
-The mechanisms used to spread productive and important ideas through society are the same as those used to create social and political malignancy and as much as “…disappointingly little is as yet understood in molecular detail about the mechanisms that turn a cancer from a locally growing tumour into a metastatic killer…” our insight into how an ideology spreads falls on a similar lack of understanding.
+The mechanisms used to spread productive and important ideas through society are the same as those used to create social and political malignancy and as much as “…disappointingly little is as yet understood in molecular detail about the mechanisms that turn cancer from a locally growing tumor into a metastatic killer…” our insight into how an ideology spreads falls on a similar lack of understanding.

 The downside for our generation (as a host of societal malignancy) is a fairly damning prognosis- there are too many embedded and fast-spreading issues for there to be a really lasting and robust peace.
-The hope for our civilisation, though, comes from our ability to prevent the generation after us from facing a similar fate.
+The hope for our civilization, though, comes from our ability to prevent the generation after us from facing a similar fate.

 “If we are to teach real peace in this world…” as Mahatma Gandhi said, “and if we are to carry on a real war against war, we shall have to begin with the children.